manifesting-ba/retail-project/README.md

 - Tableau for visualization
 ## 🧹 Data cleaning
 The data cleaning process was performed using SQL, and the full set of queries can be found in [data_cleaning.sql](data_cleaning.sql) .

-Key steps included:
+Key steps include:
 - Standardization
 - Duplicates removal
 - Missing value handling

 The total row count after cleaning is 11,971 rows
 ## 🔎 Exploratory data analysis
 The SQL queries used for exploratory data analysis are available at the following files:
 - [EDA_main.sql](EDA_main.sql) - This file includes **only** the SQL queries that **directly support** the findings and visualizations presented in the final report.
-- This file contains the complete set of SQL queries executed during the EDA phase.
+- [EDA_full_exploration.sql](EDA_full_exploration.sql) - This file contains the **complete** set of SQL queries executed during the EDA phase.
 It reflects the full analytical exploration undertaken to understand the dataset from multiple angles.

 ### ⌛ Time series analysis